Parliamentary sovereignty: England and the UK generally

 However, there is a distinction to be made between legal sovereignty and political sovereignty.
 Parliament is not politically sovereign, which means that if Parliament passes unpopular or oppressive legislation, then it may not be applied in practice; for example, the various civil servants who administer laws within government departments may be relied upon to use any loopholes and vague language which exists in a Bill to get around unwanted areas, and the judiciary is likely to purposefully interpret and create precedent for said laws in a similar manner.
 However this does not necessarily mean that Parliament is not legally sovereign.
 It is argued that nonetheless Parliament can legally pass any legislation it wishes.
 This point is made clearly by Lord Reid in Madzimbamuto v Lardner-Burke [1969] 1 AC 645:

 Scotland and the Acts of Union

 It is not necessarily the case that parliamentary sovereignty extends to changing the Act of Union at will.

 Recent developments

 In recent years some judges and scholars in Britain and New Zealand have questioned the traditional view that parliament is sovereign.
 Others, however, have rejected these arguments.
-Various constitutional changes in the United Kingdom have influenced the renewed debate about parliamentary sovereignty:
+Various constitutional changes in the United Kingdom have influenced the renewed debate about parliamentary sovereignty, discussed in the below subsections.